Tutorial: Signin Compose

 },

-Then in the onClick action of the TextButton passed to the confirmButton parameter, toggle vm.showOk.value to false.
+Then in the onClick action of the TextButton passed to the confirmButton parameter, additionally set vm.showOk.value to false.

-Strictly speaking this alert is not needed—arguably even undesirable.
-We add it for better transparency into the workings of the tutorial, to provide feedback when chatterID is retrieved or restored.
+We added this alert for better transparency into the workings of the tutorial, in this case to give feedback when chatterID is retrieved or restored.

 signin()